chimericdream/minekea-fabric/README.md

 * Wall-mounted shelves which display their contents
 * Tables and chairs
 * Foot stools
+* Glass jars for storing food, liquids, dusts, etc
+* Wrench item
+* Storage blocks (i.e. compressed) for all dyes and a number of other items

 ### Planned/Possible Features

 * Iron shelves which display their contents
 * More varieties of bookshelves
 * Other types of hidden or disguised storage
-* Glass jars for storing food, liquids, dusts, etc
-* Wrench item

 ### Mod Support